Office of Innovation and Improvement, Department of Education.

 (3) Use of repayments.
 An eligible partnership shall use any repayment received under paragraph (d) to carry out additional activities that are consistent with the purposes of this priority.

 Competitive Preference Priorities: For FY 2014 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are competitive preference priorities.
-Under 34 CFR 75.105(c)(2)(i) we award up to an additional five points to an application, depending on how well the application meets Competitive Preference Priority 1, and up to an additional two points to an application, depending on how well the application meets Competitive Preference Priority 2.
+Under 34 CFR 75.105(c)(2)(i) we award up to an additional five points to an application, depending on how well the application meets Competitive Preference Priority 1, and up to an additional two points to an application, depending on how well the application Start Printed Page 30588meets Competitive Preference Priority 2.
 An applicant may receive a maximum of seven points for its response to these competitive preference priorities.

 Applicants may address one or both of the competitive preference priorities.
 An applicant must identify in the project narrative section of its application the priority or priorities it wishes the Department of Education (Department) to consider for the purpose of earning competitive preference priority points.
 The Department will not review or award points under any competitive preference priority that the applicant fails to clearly identify in its application.